Human (Brandy album): Recording and production

-Brandy signed a new record deal with Epic Records in April 2008 and intended to finish the album by September of the same year.
-Additionally, she worked with producers Timbaland, Rico Love, Rob Knox, The Clutch, and songwriters Chasity Nwagbara, Kara DioGuardi, and Greg Curtis on Human, although their songs were ultimately left off the final project.
+While Jerkins and his team would contribute the majority of Human, Brandy insisted on collaborating with additional producers, including production duo Midi Mafia, Soundz, RedOne, Toby Gad, and Blac Elvis, a decision that later led to further tensions between the two.
+Additionally, she worked with Rico Love, Rob Knox, The Clutch, Chasity Nwagbara, Kara DioGuardi, and Greg Curtis on Human, though their contributions were ultimately excluded from the final tracklist.
+Late in the production process, Brandy briefly reunited with Timbaland, but the material from these sessions was likewise not included on the album.
 Further studio collaborations with Kerry "Krucial" Brothers, Missy Elliott, Yung Berg, and Tonex, by contrast, failed to materialize due to scheduling conflicts.

 Music and lyrics

 Introduced by the words of Brandy's description of a human being on "Human Intro", the album opens with Jerkins-crafted "The Definition", one of the few uptempo recordings on the album.
 Written by Atlanta-based songwriter Crystal Johnson, the song depicts Brandy rhapsodizing about love.
 It received generally mixed reviews, with The Boston Globe emphasizing it the most essential track on Human.
 "Warm It Up (With Love)", another Darkchild production, was created around a piano sample and released to strong positive reactions.
 Highlighted by AllMusic and Slant Magazine, Newsday writer Glenn Gamboa noted it as "guiding principle" on the album.
 Lead single "Right Here (Departed)" was not recorded until late into the production of Human and the first song Brandy recorded with Jerkins following their musical reunification in early June 2008.
 Written by The Writing Camp and recorded with therapeutical background, the track chronicles a woman's talks about mutual support with loved ones.
 Fifth track "Piano Man" was recorded as an ode to the kind of creative relationship cultivated by a vocalist and their producer or DJ.

 Brandy collaborated with several singers on the record.
 Natasha Bedingfield (left) co-wrote and recorded vocals for "Fall" while Esthero (right) penned the album's title track "Human".